How Bail Bonds Work in Virginia State

 You are essentially making a deposit to assure the judge that your family member will not flee in order to escape prosecution.
 When someone you love is being held in jail, you are probably willing to pay as much as necessary to secure a release.

 Get started on your case today.
 Contact us for your free consultation.

 For certain crimes, the law in our state makes a presumption against bond.
 This means that suspects who have been arrested for violent crimes such as assault, serious drug offenses, and crimes that carry heavy penalties will usually not be eligible for bail.
 This is often largely at the discretion of the judge, who will look at two major factors in the case:

 If it appears that the defendant is likely to run away in order to escape the jurisdiction and the likelihood of a conviction, the judge is less likely to set bail.
 This is also the case if it is probable that a release will lead to a repeat criminal offense.

 An experienced criminal defense attorney can argue to get your loved one released, focusing on such issues as a lack of a prior criminal record, strong community ties, and employment obligations.
 If successful, the judge will decide to set bail and you can get your family member out of jail.

-Get Help from a Virginia Beach Criminal Defense Lawyer
+Get Help from a Virginia Beach Bond Motions Lawyer

 You can get real help for your family at the offices of JRLaw, PLC.
 With a loved one in jail, you may feel a combination of shock and frustration, and we will help you find clear answers and solutions.